 Pathways to Performance Choreographic Program (PTP):

-MoBBallet’s (Memoirs of Blacks in Ballet) next focus is on Black ballet choreographers and those of color.
-In keeping with MoBBallet’s 360˚ approach to transforming the field of ballet, the Pathways to Performance Choreographic Program (PTP) cultivates and mentors Black choreographers (and those of color) who specifically work in the ballet idiom.
-Additionally, PTP supports contemporary choreographers who are interested in exploring the ballet idiom, while also assisting established but overlooked creators in breaking through the glass ceilings that have hindered their advancement in the dance world.
-PTP provides them with concrete opportunities to create and present their work on prominent stages.
+MoBBallet’s (Memoirs of Blacks in Ballet) next focus is on Black ballet choreographers and choreographers of color.
+In keeping with our 360˚ approach to transforming the field of ballet, the Pathways to Performance Choreographic Program (PTP) cultivates and mentors Black choreographers (and those of color) who work specifically in the ballet idiom.
+PTP also supports contemporary choreographers interested in exploring ballet, while assisting established—but often overlooked—creators in breaking through the glass ceilings that have hindered their advancement in the dance world.
+Through this program, choreographers are given tangible opportunities to create and present their work on prominent stages.

-Our mission is to ensure that the ballet field does not pigeonhole Black choreographers into subcategories like “modern” and “contemporary.”
-Therefore, PTP is specifically designed to nurture and develop choreographers whose primary language is ballet and who create work en pointe.
+Our mission is to ensure that the ballet field does not pigeonhole Black choreographers into subcategories such as modern or contemporary.
+PTP is intentionally designed to nurture and develop choreographers whose primary language is ballet and who create work en pointe.

 Celebrating Juneteenth at PBT with Corey Bourbonniere and Reframing the Narrative